sarim/SANA/readme.md

     > You also need the LibCURL 4 to be configured in your building environment.
     > Clone this repository (or download the sources) in you local storage.
     > Open Terminal/CMD and change to the directory containing the sources.
-    > Issue the "make" command.
+    > Issue the `make` command.
 The project will be compiled as SANA (.exe on Windows).
     > Execute from the Terminal (Double clicking the binary works on Windows only).

 IN-CHAT COMMANDS
     SANA packs some in chat commands.
-Type "!help" to see the available command list.
+Type `!help` to see the available command list.
     NOTE: Every command starts with the "!" symbol, don't forget to type it.